 Step 6: Click on Erase iPhone and your disabled iPhone will restart and erase all data including the screen lock.
 After the iPhone is erased and restarted, you'll get the Set Up screen.
 The disabled state and the passcode have been removed and you can set up the iPhone as if it were a new device.

-Step 1: Connect the iPhone to a Windows computer with a USB cable.
+Step 1: Connect the disabled iPhone to your Windows computer with a USB cable.

-Step 2: Download and install iPhone Passcode Refixer on the computer.
+Step 2: Download and install iPhone Passcode Refixer on your computer.
 Launch the software and click Unlock Lock Screen.

 Step 3: Click Start.
 On the next page, make sure the iPhone is connected to the computer and click Next, so the software will recognize the device.